natepaulo43-oss/AgentPay-Receptionist/README.md

 - Wallet funding/status UX and richer agent SDK examples.
 - Rich quote-request and priority-callback paid actions.
 - Business owner authentication and CRM export.
-- OpenAPI/AI plugin manifest generation for agent discovery.
+- `/.well-known/agentpay.json` discovery manifest for open agent indexing.
-- Mainnet Base deployment using Coinbase CDP Facilitator.
+- Base mainnet deployment using Coinbase CDP Facilitator.

+---

-## Final Pitch
+## Pitch

-In the old internet, businesses needed websites.
+> In the old internet, businesses needed websites.
 In the agentic internet, businesses need payable endpoints.

-AgentPay Receptionist gives every local business an AI front desk that humans and autonomous agents can pay over HTTP using x402.
+AgentPay Receptionist gives every local business an AI front desk that humans and autonomous agents can pay over HTTP using x402 — no custom integration, no wallet UI, no middleware to write.